cherylhaz/milestoneproject2-2/README.md

 Once deployed the URL was added to the Google API access.

 The majority of the final site is the same as when originally deployed, the functionality and bones of the project have remained the same.
-Small updates and improvements have been made to produce a better site and bugs have been removed.
+Small updates and improvements have been made to produce a better site and all known bugs have been removed.

 **GitHub Repository**
 Early in the project I struggeled with getting the search function to work.
 I was using an unsuitable method.
 After struggling for a week,